TheOdinProject/curriculum/dir/ruby/basic_ruby/advanced_building_blocks.md

 # Advanced Building Blocks
 *Control Flow, Looping, Arrays, Hashes, Blocks, Sorting*

 This section gets more into the topics you may have been shakey on before.
 It's definitely got some more meat to it than the previous one.
-The Codecademy exercises are good for doing on your own because they give you all kinds of help with them.
+The projects below are good for doing on your own because Codecademy gives you all kinds of help with them.

 ## Homework Assignment